 To ensure valid data, internal checking procedures were implemented.
 Data verification ensures that the final data are of a known and documented data quality and that valid data codes are in the final data set.
-A schematic flow chart shows the internal checking procedures for data completeness and transmittal (Fig. 10).
+A schematic flow chart shows the internal checking procedures for data completeness and transmittal (Fig. 7).
+Revisiting the plot is required when missing data can be obtained.